microsoft/AI-Robot-Challenge-Lab/README.md

 ### Run installation script on VM

+1. Clone this github repo into a directory called `lab-materials`.
-1. Navigate to `AI-Robot-Challenge/setup/ubuntu` in a Terminal window.
+1. Navigate to `lab-materials/LabPart1` in a Terminal window.
 1. Run the following command: `chmod +x robot-challenge-setup.sh`.
 1. Run the shell script with the following command `./robot-challenge-setup.sh`.